elamaran619/amazon-quicksight-user-guide/doc_source/refreshing-imported-data.md

 ## Refreshing a Data Set on a Schedule<a name="schedule-data-refresh"></a>

 Use the following procedure to schedule refreshing the data\.
-Note that if your data set is based on a direct query and not stored in [SPICE](welcome.md#spice), you can refresh your data by opening the data set or refreshing the page in an analysis or dashboard\.
+If your data set is based on a direct query and not stored in [SPICE](welcome.md#spice), you can refresh your data by opening the data set or refreshing the page in an analysis or dashboard\.

 **To refresh [SPICE](welcome.md#spice) data on a schedule**